apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 This section is meant as a guide only.
 Do <strong>NOT</strong> copy/paste the entire collection of settings into your CAS configuration; rather pick only the properties that you need.</p></div>

 Note that property names can be specified in very relaxed terms.
 For instance `cas.someProperty`, `cas.some-property`, `cas.some_property` and `CAS_SOME_PROPERTY` are all valid names.

 The following list of properties are controlled by and provided to CAS.
 Each block, for most use cases, corresponds to a specific CAS module that is expected to be included in the final CAS distribution prepared during the build and deployment process.

+<div class="alert alert-info"><strong>YAGNI</strong><p>Note that for nearly ALL use cases,
+simply declaring and configuring properties listed below is sufficient.
+You should NOT have to explicitly massage a CAS XML configuration file to design an authentication handler, create attribute release policies, etc. CAS at runtime will auto-configure all required changes for you.</p></div>

 ## Embedded Tomcat